Children’s Minnesota ranked a top pediatric hospital by U.S. News & World Report

 In 2015, Children’s is opening two additional Mother Baby Center locations in Coon Rapids, Minn. and St. Paul, Minn.
 The Coon Rapids location, in partnership with Allina Health at Mercy Hospital, will open in July.
 The third location, at United Hospital and Children’s – St. Paul, also in partnership with Allina Health, will open in two phases, first in fall 2015, followed by an expansion in fall 2016.

-“Children’s is honored that our neonatology program has been ranked by U.S. News once again as best-in-class,” said Bob Bonar, PhD, Children’s Hospitals and Clinics of Minnesota CEO.
+“Children’s is honored that our neonatology program has been ranked by U.S. News once again as best-in-class,” said Bob Bonar, PhD, Children’s Minnesota CEO.
 “It’s an exciting time for our neonatology program as we look forward to opening our second and third Mother Baby Center locations later this year.
 These world-class facilities, combined with expert clinical staff, will allow us to offer excellent care and expertise to even more patients and families across the region.”

 The Best Children’s Hospitals rankings highlight U.S. News’s top 50 U.S. pediatric facilities in cancer, cardiology & heart surgery, diabetes & endocrinology, gastroenterology & GI surgery, neonatology, nephrology, neurology & neurosurgery, orthopedics, pulmonology and urology.
 Eighty-three hospitals ranked in at least one specialty, based on a combination of clinical data and reputation with pediatric specialists.